Darren Hayman

-Darren Hayman (born 1 December 1970) is an English singer-songwriter and guitarist.
-He is best known as the writer, lead singer, and guitarist in Hefner.
-Since Hefner disbanded in 2002, Hayman has embarked on a prolific solo career releasing twelve albums under his own name and appearing on albums by Papernut Cambridge, Rotifer and The Great Electric.
-He has regularly worked with The Wave Pictures, producing an album for them, directing three of their music videos and briefly employing them as his backing band.
-In January 2011 Hayman recorded and released a song every day in the month of January, working with many collaborators.
-Hayman also paints and has exhibited his work at exhibitions about animals in space and racing dogs.
+Darren Hayman (born 1 December 1970) is an English singer-songwriter and guitarist, who debuted as the writer, lead singer, and guitarist in Hefner.
+Since Hefner disbanded in 2002, Hayman has had a prolific solo career releasing numerous albums under his own name while releasing music with The French, New Starts, and others.
+He has worked with The Wave Pictures, producing an album for them, directing three of their music videos and employing them as his backing band.
+In January, 2011, Hayman recorded and released a song every day in the month of January, working with several collaborators.
+Hayman also paints and has exhibited his work at exhibitions about animals in space, racing dogs and other topics.

 Career

-Hefner
+Hefner (1992-2002)

-Hayman first made a name for himself as the lead singer and main songwriter in UK indie rock band Hefner, who were big favourites of the late John Peel.
-The band split in 2002, their discography numbering four studio albums as well as a number of compilations and a live album.
+Darren Hayman debuted as a solo artist under the Hefner name in the 1990s, before expanding to a band lineup with Antony Harding, John Morrison and Jack Hayter.
+Working primarily with the labels Too Pure and Beggars Banquet Records the band had a number of charting releases.
+Hefner became favourites of BBC DJ John Peel and recorded several BBC sessions, performed on BBC Choice, and made multiple appearances in the BBC Radio 1 Festive Fifty.
+The band split in 2002, their discography numbering four studio albums as well as two compilations and a two live albums.

-The French and The Stereo Morphonium
+The French and The Stereo Morphonium (2003-2005)

-Hayman's first works after Hefner were an album with The French and an EP with The Stereo Morphonium.
-Both were electronic projects.
-Hayman stated afterwards that he "spunked his career up the wall spectacularly" by following Hefner with the electronic The French.
+Hayman's first works after Hefner were with The French, an electronic duo with John Morrison.
+They released their Local Information album on Too Pure in 2003, which received a five star review in The Guardian.
+The pair recorded two Maida Vale sessions, and had two entries in the 2003 Festive Fifty.
+After the French, Hayman had legal issues with Too Pure.
+In 2005, Hayman issued an EP with The Stereo Morphonium, another electronic project.
+Hayman stated afterwards that he "spunked his career up the wall spectacularly" by following Hefner with The French, adding in 2026 that "when I make an electronic record, I have to expect a smaller reaction."